ACatThatPrograms/eth-adapter/README.md

 - Reduce need for writing complex wrapper functions to call `ethers.js` or `web3.js`
 - Reduce complexity around how to interact with smart contracts.
-- Provided typed parameters are pre-generated functions based on your ABI:
+- Provided typed parameters for the generated functions based on your ABI:

 ![auto_complete_demo](https://raw.githubusercontent.com/ACatThatPrograms/eth-adapter/main/readme_img/auto_complete.png)
 #### Additionally:
 - Exposes ethers on `ethAdapter.ethers` if you need it
 - Exposes all loaded contract configuration under `ethAdapter.contractConfig`

 # About :grey_question: